Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 - [All pages] Popup short dialogs changed to a new generic page that changes depending on the page that triggered it.
 These pages also include a "Help" Toolbar menu item to get back into this page.
 Diary Help replaced for this feature instead of dynamic popup.

+25/06/2021 (6hrs)

+- [Help Page] Fixed styling to match About page.
+Formatted help text into readable short paragraphs.
+Help text is contained within a ScrollView rather than a Stacklayout.
+- [Calming Plan] "Help" button text within a calming plan question -> "Info"